pedro2163/wild-deck-construction-guide/razakus/guide.md

 ### Rogue
 Assume the opponent is playing Kingsbane.

 Odd and Aggro.
-You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Zephrys the Great, Cleric of Scales, Northshire Cleric, Twilight Whelp, Gluttonous Ooze, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand), Holy Nova and Zilliax if you have The Coin, keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions.
+You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Renew or Shadow Visions (only if you have another removal in hand), keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions, Zephrys the Great, Gluttonous Ooze (or it's variants), Duskbreaker, Holy Nova and Zilliax if you have The Coin.
 Don't keep any card that costs more than 4 mana.
 The strategy is simple: you need to control the opponent.
 You win when you controlled all his board.
 You can Mindrender Illucia their Secret Passages.

 Kingsbane.
 Same mulligan than Odd and Aggro Rogue.